 He collected a $50 damage deposit, then showed me to a little green yurt on the lake.
 With one other yurt, it had its own dock and its own bathhouse, with hot showers and flush toilets, and there were two picnic tables, grills and firepits.

 The two yurts sat all by themselves in a private, oak-shaded cul de sac, pretty posh for $35 a night.
 Then it occurred to me that it also would be perfect for late-night, blow-out beer parties.

 Carter assured me that kind of thing didn’t happen much.

 “I patrol until midnight,’’ he said.
 “I’ll keep an eye on you.’’

 As it turned out, my fellow yurt guests weren’t wild at all.
-Lindsey Beglinger was a young middle-school custodian from Huxley, Iowa, who has an interest in sustainable housing, and she’d brought her 13-year-old brother, William.
+Lindsey Beglinger was a middle-school custodian from Huxley, Iowa, who has an interest in sustainable housing, and she’d brought her little brother, William.

 “Wow, this is like our own private campground,’’ Beglinger said.
 “I’ve always wanted to stay in a yurt.’’

 A bicyclist rides along the shore of Clear Lake.